everx-labs/ever-appkit-js/README.md

 });
 ```

-Is this sample we create a client instance configured to use TONOS SE instance.
+Is this sample we create a client instance configured to use local blockchain [TON OS SE](https://github.com/tonlabs/tonos-se) instance.

 ## A Few Words about the Code